romci/hacs-ampeco-ev-charger/README.md

 Unfortunately, AMPECO leaves it up to every vendor to implement their own login-flows, so sniffing out Authentication Token from your mobile app is currently both, the only possible way for a general-authentication flow, and hugely impractical.

+### Finding Your Authentication Token
+1. Use your browser's developer tools or a mobile proxy like Charles
+2. Monitor network traffic while using your charger's mobile app
+3. Look for API requests to the AMPECO backend
+4. Extract the Bearer token from the Authorization header

+## Advanced Features

+### Adaptive Polling
+The integration implements an adaptive polling strategy:
+- 30-second intervals during active charging
+- 5-minute intervals when idle
+- Automatic adjustment based on charging state
+- Exponential backoff on errors

+### Diagnostic Information
+The integration provides diagnostic information through:
+- Polling interval sensor with charging state
+- Detailed error logging
+- Retry count and timing information

 ## Development Status

 This integration is under active development.
 Features and APIs may change without notice.
 Partially based off of AMPECO API documentation, particularly the "Driver App" sections: https://developers.ampeco.com/docs/overview